How to plan your wall or fencing project

 Remember to ‘shop around’ and compare quotes from different installers and companies.
 Have a look into the kind of work they do and familiarise yourself with their style, reputation and budget bracket.
 Ask if they provide a free, no obligation quote – if they do, have them come and measure and share with you their suggestions.
 By comparing quotes, you can be sure you’re getting a fair deal and feel more confident about the options available to you.

-Once you’ve gotten a few quotes and you are deciding on which installer to use, try to consider a variety of factors – the cheapest quote may not be the best quality, the most expensive may not be the best value and your most preferred product may not be budget-friendly.
-Look at the quality and durability of the materials, the reputation and feedback of the installer and overall expenses, and compare these factors to make a balanced and informed decision.
+Once you’ve gotten a few quotes and you are deciding on which installer to use, review all factors.
+The cheapest quote may not be the best quality, and the most expensive may not be the best value.
+Review the quality and durability of the materials and the reputation of the installer.
+Then, compare these factors to make a balanced and informed decision.

 Have an open mind for your fencing project